danielbloy/pico-interactive/README.md

 of the `framework`.
 * `halloween` contains the complete Halloween interactive displays that make use of this project.
 Each node will be represented.
+* `hardware` contains information on the boards that have been designed for use with this framework and interactive displays.
 * `originals` contains the code for the original MicroPython and CircuitPython projects that form the inspiration for this project.
 See the section [Origins](#origins) below for some background on those projects.